crosswalk-project/crosswalk-samples/space-dodge-game/README.md

 # space dodge game

-A simple side-scrolling HTML5 game where you fly a spaceship and you dodge stuff.
+A simple side-scrolling HTML5 game where you fly a spaceship and dodge stuff.
 The game is used as a basis for demonstrating various techniques for scaling a game to a device screen using Crosswalk.